iterative/dvc.org/content/docs/command-reference/stage/list.md

 ## Examples:

-The base case is to list stages from `./dvc.yaml`:
+The default behavior is to list stages from `./dvc.yaml`:

 ```dvc
 $ dvc stage list